Sc1borg/startup/README.md

 [My Notes](notes.md)

-A brief description of the application here.
-I plan to create a wordle esque game based on an anime that I enjoy.
+I plan to create a wordle-esque game based on an anime that I enjoy.
 I will create a couple different game modes for things such as quotes, names, and characters.
+I will store scores, enable login, and allow players to see how they compare to others.
+I will add additional game modes that relate to a spinoff game that they created.

 > [!NOTE]